LidiaMorejudo/LanguageStoreProject2/README.md

 After seeking help from online AI support, I discovered that the issue was due to a missing comma between two items in the tutor array.
 Once I fixed this, the page functioned properly again, and the tutor details were displayed as expected.

+4. **Issue with Book a Class button**
+On the book a class page, I wanted to give the impression that this is a real booking page.
+Of course, in a project at this stage, there is no backend yet.
+So, when booking I wanted a message confirming the booking.
+However, I run into the issue that the message would not work.
+In the end, this was due to the form being set to "POST", while in fact, there is no backend, so the form was trying to post but there is nowhere to post.
+When I deleted this POST from method in the form, I was able to have a confirmation message.

 ## **Credits, Inspiration, and Sources Consulted**

 **Melting Snowman Game:**

 To make the website more engaging for prospective students and showcase the fun aspect of our language classes, I included a game related to Spanish learning.
-I used this tutorial from FreeCodeCamp as a foundation to create the Melting Snowman game.
+I used this tutorial from FreeCodeCamp as a foundation to create the Melting Snowman game.(https://www.freecodecamp.org/news/how-to-code-a-simple-game/)

 **Registration Form Tutorial:**